 - Unix Source Archives – This is .tar.gz archive for Unix operating system.
 You can either use it to modify or compile it.
 This should work on Ubuntu, RedHat, CentOS, or any flavor of Linux OS.

 - Alternative binary files – These are .exe binary files for putty, pscp, psftp, puttytel, plink, pageant, puttygen.
 Just download and use it.
 No need to install.

 - Documentation – Documentation is available in HTML, Zipped HTML, Plan Text, Windows HTML Help, Legacy Windows Help, Windows Help Contents.

 There is no need to install PuTTY if you directly download the .exe file from the above-mentioned location.
-If you plan to download MSI installer, follow below step by step instructions to install Putty on Windows.
+If you plan to download the MSI installer, follow below step by step instructions below to install Putty on Windows.
 These instructions should work on Windows 8 and Windows 10.

 Click on the downloaded .msi installer file to start the installation.
-This is a wizard-driven installation where install presents some screen with default options.
+This is a wizard-driven installation where the install presents some screens with default options.
 Just select and click Next.

 2. Choose the Destination Folder

 Choose the destination folder.
 It defaults to c:\Program File\PuTTY\.
 You can change it if required, just click on the Change button and select the folder.

 Choose the features you want to install.
 I have also selected Add shortcut to Putty on the Desktop option.
 This creates a shortcut to a quick launch.

 Click on the Install button and Installation should start.